 Professor Amanda Lee

 Professor Lee is a Senior Adviser with The Australian Prevention Partnership Centre.
-She is Adjunct Professor at the University of Queensland, Curtin University, Griffith University and the Queensland University of Technology and Nutrition Consultant for Nganampa Health Council.
+She is Professor in Public Health Policy in the Faculty of Medicine’s School of Public Health at the University of Queensland and an Affiliate Professor at the UQ Poche Centre for Indigenous Health.
+She is an Adjunct Professor at Curtin University, Griffith University and the Queensland University of Technology, and Nutrition Consultant for Nganampa Health Council.

 She has more than 35 years’ experience as a practitioner and academic in nutrition, obesity and chronic disease prevention, Indigenous health and public health policy.